Paul-Fans/Rise-of-the-Dragons/pages/Extras/Rise of the Dragons.md

 		- [[Clint]] tiene el **feat** *crafter*, con ese puede craftear **Diamantes** con **300 gp**.
 	- Regla maquiavelica
 		- Cuando estás derrivado puedes sacrificar una tirada de salvación de forma permanente para poder levantarte sin necesidad de tirar.
+	- Players that drop to 0HP are Downed instead of being knocked Uncounscious.
+A Down PLAYER is Slowed and can't stand up.
+		- But, each time a PLAYER is Revived their Action is spend.
+The PLAYER can choose to gain one level of Exahustion instead.
 	-
 -
 - ## Extras